 Our medical school, which graduated its first class in 2005, focuses on educating outstanding physicians for practice in community settings, while our law school is one of the fastest-rising in national rankings.
 The top five colleges by enrollment are: Arts and Sciences, Business, Social Sciences and Public Policy, Human Sciences, and Communication and Information.
-The top five majors by enrollment are: Finance, Biological Science/Pre-Med, Psychology, Political Science/Pre-Law and International Affairs.
+The top five majors by enrollment are: Biological Sciences, Psychology, Criminology, Nutrition, Food and Exercise Science, and English.

 Florida State students have the opportunity to work alongside Nobel laureates and Pulitzer-Prize winners, Guggenheim Fellows, members of the National Academy of Sciences and American Academy of Arts and Sciences, and other globally recognized teachers and researchers.

-Our student body is diverse and represents every county in Florida, all 50 states, and over 128 countries.
-Minorities represent 30 percent, and women represent 57 percent of our 40,255 students.
+Our student body is diverse and represents every county in Florida, all 50 states, and 130 countries.
+Minorities represent 33 percent, and women represent 55 percent of our 41,867 students.

 The middle 50% high school GPA for the summer/ Fall 2016 freshman class was 3.8-4.3; middle 50% SAT scores were 1160-1290; and middle 50% ACT composite scores were between 26 and 30.